thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 -   **Limit the number of project personnel who can review and edit data** ([[Van Daele et. al. 2016\|326]]).
 This relates to in-process editing by field surveyors as well as final editing prior to publishing results.

-## Historic Context and Theme-Based Surveys
+## Historic Context and Theme-Based Surveys {#historic-context-and-theme-based-surveys}

 This section provides recommendations and considerations for developing historic context and theme-based heritage surveys (see the **sidebar on this topic** in chapter 2).
 It draws on the experience of SurveyLA and, in particular, the adaptation of the multiple property documentation (MPD) approach ([[National Park Service 1999]]) to guide development of a context-based methodology.
 As described in chapter 7, in the **Preservation Practice in the U.S.** sidebar, the National Park Service developed the MPD approach to streamline the nomination of thematically related properties to the National Register of Historic Places.
 But this format is also highly adaptable for surveys of all types, scales, and complexities at the national, regional, or local level.
 It is particularly relevant to those carrying out surveys in the United States but may also be of interest to others.